 ii.
 For mortality segments where company experience with margins is graded to industry basic table with margins per VM-20 Section 9.C.6.b.iii, the rationale for the choice of industry basic table to the extent not covered in Section 3.C.3.e and Section 3.C.3.f below.

-d.
 Conservation of Deaths – If the company sub-divides aggregate company experience into various sub-classes or mortality segments to determine company experience mortality rates, documentation that when the mortality segments are weighted together, the total amount of expected claims is not less than the company experience data for the aggregate class.

-e.
 Relative Risk Tool – Description, rationale and results of applying the Relative Risk Tool to select the industry basic table(s), and a summary of the analysis performed to evaluate the relationship between the Relative Risk Tool and the anticipated mortality established for mortality segments where the mortality assumption is affected by the application of the Relative Risk Tool.
-If underwriting-based justification not involving the Relative Risk Tool is being applied, provide similar analysis applicable to the company’s methods.
+If underwriting-based justification not involving the Relative Risk Tool is being applied, provide similar analysis applicable to the company's methods.

-f.
 Alternative Data Sources – If company experience mortality rates for any mortality segment are not based on the experience directly applicable to the mortality segment (whether or not the data source is from the company), a summary containing the following:

 i.
 The source of data, including a detailed explanation of the appropriateness of the data, and the underlying source of data, including how the company experience mortality rates were developed, graduated and smoothed.